 How are award decisions made?

 This is a competitive grant award.
-Preference will be given to projects that utilize or create the most openly licensed materials, that have the greatest impact as described in the application narrative, and that foster collaboration and interdisciplinary connections.
+Preference will be given to projects that utilize or create the most open materials, that have the greatest impact as described in the application narrative, and that foster collaboration and interdisciplinary connections.
 Departmental funding history may also impact award decisions with preference given to departments that have not received UTA CARES funding in this or previous funding cycles.
 Requests may not be funded in full.

 Where can I find OER?